-The next publication for Carer Support Payment will cover up to the end of June 2024 and will be released in August 2024.
+The next publication for Carer Support Payment will cover up to the end of June 2025 and will be released in August 2025.

-Under the Code of Practice for Statistics we publish a timetable of statistical releases for the twelve months ahead.
+Under the Code of Practice for Statistics1 we publish a timetable of statistical releases for the twelve months ahead2.

-&lt;sup>1 The Code of Practice for Statistics is available on the UK Statistics Authority website.
+1 The Code of Practice for Statistics is available on the UK Statistics Authority website.

-&lt;sup>2 The forthcoming publication timetable is available on the Social Security Scotland website.
+2 The forthcoming publication timetable is available on the Social Security Scotland website.